marciot/html2three/README.md

 This library uses [WebGL], [WebVR], [WebAudio] and the [Gamepad API].
 It uses a trick to [render HTML content to a Canvas], which is then made into a WebGL texture.
 When the user interacts with the object in VR, the touch coordinates are transformed back into document space and HTML2THREE library sends a synthetic click event to the corresponding element on the web page.
 The HTML2THREE library uses the [MutationObserver] web API to detect changes to DOM elements and updates the WebGL textures whenever a change is detected.
 This closed interaction loop allows the user to interact with the web page while in VR.

+## Limitations:

+The current version renders under the GearVR, but interaction is not working.
+Since I don't own a GearVR, correcting this problem is difficult.

 ## Licensing:

 I am a strong believer in open source.
 As such, this code has been released under the Affero GPL license.

 ## How can you help this project?

-Please visit my [Patreon page] to learn how you can support this open-source project!
+Please visit my [Patreon page] to learn how you can support this open-source project with a donation!

+Code contributions are welcome, especially if you are able to test and submit patches for hardware I don't have, such as the Google Daydream, GearVR or HTC Vive.

 ## Credits:

 This project makes use of [THREE.js], the [WebVR polyfill] and Leap Motion's [Orion Beta SDK]

-[logo]: https://github.com/marciot/html2three/raw/master/artwork/banner.png "A screenshot of the html2three demo using a Leap Motion controller"
+[logo]: https://github.com/marciot/html2three/raw/master/artwork/banner-animated.gif "A screenshot of the html2three demo using a Leap Motion controller"
 [Patreon page]: https://www.patreon.com/marciot
 [Chrome]: https://webvr.info/get-chrome/
 [Firefox]: https://mozvr.com/